Looking for new SEO trends to follow for 2023?

 While Google’s Rankbrain has been online since 2015, Google recently declared it as their third most important ranking factor (content & links being the first two).

-Unlike all other Google’s ranking signals, Rankbrain doesn’t directly affect search engine rankings.
+Unlike all other Google ranking signals, Rankbrain doesn’t directly affect search engine rankings.

 In fact, what it does is…

-…it helps Google process search queries and sort them (in the SERPs) in a way that best fits the intent of that query.
+…it helps Google process search queries and sorts them (in the SERPs) in a way that best fits the intent of that query.

-For example, if a page ranks #4 but has good user experience and on page metrics then Rankbrain will try and place it higher in the SERPs.
+For example, if a page ranks #4 but has good user experience and on-page SEO metrics then Rankbrain will try and place it higher in the SERPs.

-Not only user signals, Rankbrain is powerful enough to tweak the search algorithm on it’s own to find the perfect match search results for a particular query.
+Not only user signals, but Rankbrain is also powerful enough to tweak the search algorithm on its own to find the perfect match search results for a particular query.

 1) Avoid Pogo-sticking

 Pogo-sticking is said to occur when users quickly leave your site (just after landing on it from a Google search result) to return back to the SERPs and click on a different result.